Strauss–Howe generational theory: Cycle

 During Crises, an ethic of collectivism emerges.
 During Awakenings, an ethic of individualism emerges, and the institutional order is attacked by new social ideals and spiritual agendas.
 According to the authors, about every 85 years—the length of a long human life—a national Crisis occurs in American society.
-Roughly halfway to the next Crisis, a cultural Awakening occurs (historically, these have often been called Great Awakenings).
+Roughly halfway to the next Crisis, a cultural Awakening occurs.
+Historically, these have often been called Great Awakenings.

 In describing this cycle of Crises and Awakenings, they draw from the work of other historians and social scientists who have also discussed long cycles in American and European history, which have grown to show a trend of economic downturns the more a society has industrialised.
 The cycle of Crises corresponds with long cycles of war identified by such scholars as Arnold J. Toynbee, Quincy Wright, and L. L. Ferrar Jr., and with geopolitical cycles identified by William R. Thompson and George Modelski.
-Strauss and Howe say their cycle of Awakenings corresponds with Anthony Wallace's work on revitalization movements; they also say recurring Crises and Awakenings correspond with two-stroke cycles in politics (Walter Dean Burnham, Arthur Schlesinger Sr. and Jr.), foreign affairs (Frank L. Klingberg), and the economy (Nikolai Kondratieff) as well as with long-term oscillations in crime and substance abuse.
+Strauss and Howe say their cycle of Awakenings corresponds with Anthony Wallace's work on revitalization movements.
+They also say recurring Crises and Awakenings correspond with two-stroke cycles in politics (Walter Dean Burnham, Arthur Schlesinger Sr. and Jr.), foreign affairs (Frank L. Klingberg), and the economy (Nikolai Kondratieff) and long-term oscillations in crime and substance abuse.

 Archetypes

 The authors say two different types of eras and two formative age locations associated with them (childhood and young adulthood) produce four generational archetypes that repeat sequentially, in rhythm with the cycle of Crises and Awakenings.
 In Generations, they refer to these four archetypes as Idealist, Reactive, Civic, and Adaptive.
 In The Fourth Turning (1997) they change this terminology to Prophet, Nomad, Hero, and Artist.

-They say the generations in each archetype not only share a similar age-location in history, but they also share some basic attitudes towards family, risk, culture and values, and civic engagement.
+They say the generations in each archetype share a similar age-location in history, and share some basic attitudes towards family, risk, culture and values, and civic engagement.
 In essence, generations shaped by similar early-life experiences develop similar collective personas and follow similar life trajectories.
 To date, Strauss and Howe have described 25 generations in Anglo-American history, each with a corresponding archetype.
 The authors describe the archetypes as follows:

 Prophet

 Abraham Lincoln, born in 1809.
-Strauss and Howe would identify him as a member of the Transcendental generation.
+Strauss and Howe identified him as a member of the Transcendental generation.

 Prophet (Idealist) generations enter childhood during a High, a time of rejuvenated community life and consensus around a new societal order.
 Examples: Transcendental Generation, Missionary Generation, Baby Boomers.